tiggerntatie/PhysicsLabs/Bridge/functionalSpecs.md

         * Positive forces indicate tension (pulling)
         * Negative forces indicate compression (pushing)
         * Forces are black if entire bridge is stationary; otherwise, they are red

+###Bridge creating and editing
 * Drag to make beams
     * Drag to/from node
     * Drag to/from beam: insert node in beam
 * Click on beam or node to select
-    * Delete selected beam
+    * Delete selected beam with delete key
-    * Delete selected node and its connecting beams
+    * Delete selected node and its connecting beams with delete key
     * Move selected node by dragging after selecting
-* Variable hanging weight (in Newtons) is simulated from center node
-* Left node is fixed in X and Y directions
-* Right node is fixed in Y direction

 ###Bridge simulating
 * Buttons Play, Pause, and Reset above the simulation canvas are for controlling state and the flow of time